 Land application setback where manure, litter, or process wastewater may not be applied closer than 100 feet from the top of the bank on the surface water or conduit to surface water that is being protected.

-Berm which prevents surface water discharge from the land application field and where application of manure, litter, process wastewater, or other organic by-products is prohibited.
+Berms which prevent surface water discharge from the land application field and where application of manure, litter, or process wastewater is prohibited.
+Berms will be subject to inspection and approval by the Washington State Department of Ecology or other qualified Washington State agency upon construction and modification.
 Berms must be designed, installed, and maintained to perform their function considering the following factors:

 Weather characteristics for the area where the facility is located such as precipitation, storm events, and volume of field run-off.